Objective structured clinical examination: Design

 An OSCE usually consists of a circuit of short stations, usually 5–10 minutes, though some use up to 15 minutes.
 In each station, the candidate is examined on a one-to-one basis with one or two examiner(s) and either real or simulated (actors or electronic patient simulators) patients.
 Each station has a different examiner, as opposed to the traditional method of clinical examinations where a candidate would be assigned to one examiner for the entire examination.
 Candidates rotate through the stations, completing all the stations on their circuit.
 In this way, all candidates take the same stations.
-It is considered to be because the stations can be standardised, enabling fairer peer comparison and complex procedures can be assessed without endangering patients health.
+The format was introduced to reduce some limitations of traditional clinical examinations, particularly variation in the patients and examiners assigned to candidates.
+By using multiple stations, predetermined tasks, checklists and standardised content, OSCEs can sample a wider range of clinical skills and reduce some sources of examiner and case variability.

 OSCEs are designed to assess candidates' clinical skills more objectively.
 This is done by giving all candidates the same stations (though signs of real patients may vary slightly), where they are assessed with the same marking scheme and awarded marks for each step performed correctly.
 If theoretical knowledge is examined, such as with the examiner asking questions at the end of the station, the questions will also be standardised.
 The candidate will only be asked questions on the marking scheme, and will not be awarded marks for any other questions asked.

 OSCEs are also designed to be structured, with instructions carefully written to ensure that the candidate has a very specific task to complete in each station.
 Where simulated patients are used, detailed scripts are provided to ensure that the information provided is the same for all candidates, even including the emotions displayed by the patient.
 The examination is carefully structured to include parts from all elements of the curriculum as well as a wide range of skills.